 No matter what – you can rest assured knowing that you are getting all the disability and retirement benefits you’re entitled to.

 A Social Security benefits lawyer will take your case and gather the medical evidence necessary to win your case.
 This may include additional testing, examinations, and other professional evaluations.
 Your attorney will also help you get ready for any hearings and ensure that your case has the best chance of success.

 Without an SSDI benefits lawyer on your side, you might not collect the benefits you deserve – and need.

 Contact Our Arkansas SSDI Lawyers Today

 Collecting disability benefits and retirement benefits can be complex, and without an attorney on your side, you may not get the benefits you deserve.
 At Rainwater, Holt, & Sexton our Arkansas SSDI attorneys will examine your injuries, your disabilities, and your financial situation to determine the best way to proceed as you near retirement.

-With six offices in Arkansas and Tennessee—Little Rock, Fayetteville, Conway, Hot Springs, Bryant, and Memphis —our Arkansas and Tennessee SSDI lawyers are easily accessible from the moment you need us.
+With eight offices in Arkansas and Tennessee – Little Rock, Little Rock-Corporate Hill, Springdale, Conway, Hot Springs, Bryant, Jacksonville, and Memphis—our Arkansas and Tennessee SSDI lawyers are easily accessible from the moment you need us.
 Contact Rainwater, Holt & Sexton Injury Lawyers today.
-Fill out a free contact request form, which only takes a minute, or simply dial (800) 767-4815 and tell us your story.
+Fill out a free contact request form, which only takes a minute, or simply dial (800) 434-4800 and tell us your story.